frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/writing-unit-tests.md

 - It is technically possible to have both a constructor/`IDisposable` pair and setup/cleanup methods.
 However, it is recommended that you choose either the constructor/`IDisposable` method or create setup/cleanup methods.
 Setup/cleanup methods are required if access to the [deployment configuration](deployment-configuration) is required for the initialization of the test context.

 - `[Setup]`: this attribute is used on any method.
 This method will be called first.
-While you technically have as many of those functions per class, it is recommended to only use 1 per class.
+While you technically can have as many of those functions per class, it is recommended to only use 1 per class.
 Typical usage is to setup hardware you'll need to have running for all the tests methods.
 - `[Cleanup]`: this attribute is used on any method.
 This method will be called last, after the all the tests methods.
-While you technically have as many of those functions per class, it is recommended to only use 1 per class.
+While you technically can have as many of those functions per class, it is recommended to only use 1 per class.

 **Important**: if the initialization of the test context fails, none of the test methods for which the initialization is performed will be executed.
 For this reason it is recommended that a setup/cleanup or constructor/`IDisposable` is used to initialize, e.g., a device or other hardware required by the tests, or to verify whether the device that runs the test has the required features.
 If the constructor/setup methods succeed, all tests fill be executed and, regardless of the outcome of the tests, the cleanup/Dispose methods will be called.